bibiuwun/uwufridge/README.md

 	-total calories
 	-serving per container
-	-serving size + calories + macros (protein, carb, fat)

-	-where you bought the item, for how much
+	-serving size + calories + macros (protein, carb, fat) where you bought the item, for how much

 Personal Recipe --
 	-total calories